WalkerMx/AutoCrispy/README.md

     -There's no reason you can't use this with other programs, eg. Dolphin.
       The programs need to support custom textures
       The programs need to support hotloading textures (load custom textures without a restart)

-    -Last, make sure your system can run Waifu2x.
-      CPU processing is Super Slow!
-      GPU/cuDNN works good if your program isn't GPU heavy.
-      Won't run on a potato.
-Two networked potatoes could probaby do it though.